 - There are multiple treatment options for someone with an oxycodone addiction

-If you or a loved one struggle with oxycodone addiction, contact The Recovery Village Palm Beach to speak with a representative about how professional addiction treatment can help.
+If you or a loved one struggle with oxycodone addiction, contact The Recovery Village Palm Beach at Baptist Health to speak with a representative about how professional addiction treatment can help.
 You deserve a healthier future, call today.

 Medscape.
 “Oxycodone (Rx).”
 April 2019.
 Accessed July 10, 2019.